These Are The Russians Charged With Meddling In The 2016 Election

 2. Mikhail Bystrov

 A retired police colonel, Bystrov is named in the indictment as the executive director of the Internet Research Agency, the body's highest-ranking position.
-He's been referred to as the "founder and CEO" of the troll farm, Russian corporate records show that by late 2016 the IRA was officially closed down.
+He's been referred to as the "founder and CEO" of the troll farm; Russian corporate records show that by late 2016 the IRA was officially closed down.
 But a 2015 Russian tax filing showed that Bystrov was now general director of a company called Glavset, LLC.
 Mueller's team has determined that the company was one of many fronts for the IRA's ongoing activities.

 3. Mikhail Burchik

-Burchik, a 31-year-old internet entrepreneur, is listed in the indictment as the executive director of the Internet Research Agency, the second highest ranking post.
+Burchik, a 31-year-old internet entrepreneur, is listed in the indictment as the executive director of the Internet Research Agency, the second-highest-ranking post.
 According to the indictment, Burchik joined on or around October 2013, before reaching his current position by March 2014.

 Burchik was first named as the executive director in a series of documents that were leaked by a group called Anonymous International in 2014.
 "I have heard of it, but I don’t work in this organization,” Burchik told the New York Times during its 2015 investigation of the troll farm.
 But the email the Times corresponded with matched the one used by the Mikhail Burchik in the document dump.